fanxiule/disparity_visual_servo/visual_servo/README.md

 ```
 roslaunch visual_servo record_ref.launch
 ```
 The images will be saved in the `target/` directory.
-Same sample images are provided in this folder.
+Some sample reference images are provided in this folder already.

 After recording the target images, run the following command to start the controller
 ```